Choosing a plastic skateboard

-“Penny” literally means “little”, it is a smaller version of a longboard (cruiser shape) with a plastic board (also wooden) and a kicktail, metal trucks (underframe), and with big, silent rubber wheels like on a longboard.
-Penny skateboard is popular because of its size, transferability and speed on the city terrain.
-Plastic penny skateboard is a stylish fashion accessory, rediscovered hit from the 70s.
+It is a smaller version of a longboard (cruiser shape) with a plastic board (also wooden) and a kicktail, metal trucks (underframe), and with big, silent rubber wheels like on a longboard.
+Plastic skateboard is popular because of its size, transferability and speed on the city terrain.
+Plastic skateboard is a stylish fashion accessory, rediscovered hit from the 70s.

-In the end we can say that there are no special boards for beginners.
-In general, the longer the board, the more stable it is, and therefore more suitable for beginners.
+There are no plastic skateboards designed especially for beginners.
+Generally speaking, the longer the deck is, the more stable the ride is and therefore is more suitable for beginners.

 Construction and shapes

 - Deck is usually made of plastic and includes a tail.
 Tail is a slightly lifted rear part of the deck.
 Watch out for the material quality, a deck too hard might break easily and a too soft deck will bend and won’t provide enough stability.
 The capacity ranges from 80 to 100 kg.
 Regarding the shape, some decks are straight, some are arched, some have holes in them and some don’t.
 Plastic decks usually contain an anti-slip surface, stick-on griptapes are also a possibility.

 - Trucks are metal pieces with a polyurethane case – bushings.
 Bushing enables turning, influences stability of the ride.
 Some plastic boards come with harder bushings which result in smaller turns.
 Everything however depends on your style of riding.
 Smaller riders (under 40 kg) might have issues in turns, and if that is your case, you might want to opt for softer bushings.